databrary/www/databrary/input/pages/resources/policies.md

 Order: 4000

-The following documents may be useful to researchers preparing funding proposals or intersted in sharing their data with Databrary:
+The following documents may be useful to researchers preparing funding proposals or interested in sharing their data with Databrary:

 - Databrary Release Template, [.docx](/policies/release-template.docx), [.pdf](/policies/release-template.pdf) to inform participants and obtain consent for sharing data.